saipuneeth2706/Threadly/README.md

-# Threadly Implementation Summary
+# Threadly UPDATE Summary

-## Project Complete! ✅
+## Project update!

-I've successfully built a complete Gmail chat application called **Threadly** that transforms your Gmail inbox into a modern chat interface.
+I've successfully built a Gmail chat application called **Threadly** that transforms your Gmail inbox into a modern chat interface.

 ## What Was Built